sparkflows/sparkflows-docs/docs/installation/security/admin-user.rst

 Users who would be administrating Fire Insights would have the Admin Role assigned to them.

-Below are the permissions for managing users, groups and roles.
+Below are the permissions for managing users, groups and roles:

-- users.manage
+* users.manage - Manage users

-- groups.manage
+* groups.manage - Manage groups

-- roles.manage
+* roles.manage - Manage roles

-Below are the permission for administrating Fire Insights.
+Below are the permission for administrating Fire Insights:

-- Configure Fire Insights.
+* **System Configuration:** Configure Fire Insights settings.
-- Run diagnostics.
+* **Diagnostics:** Run system diagnostics.
-- Usage statistics.
+* **Usage Statistics:** View platform usage statistics.
-- View YARN Applications.
+* **YARN Applications:** Monitor YARN applications running on the Spark cluster.
-- Load sample projects.
+* **Sample Projects:** Load sample projects that come with Fire Insights.
-- Manage Global Connections.
+* **Global Connections:** Manage global and group-level connections.
-- View server logs.
+* **Server Logs:** View Fire server logs, exception logs, and PySpark logs.
-- Cleanup data.
+* **Data Cleanup:** Delete old workflow executions based on time ranges (e.g., older than 7, 30, or 90 days).
-- View Audit Report.
+* **Audit Report:** View and download audit reports for user activities like logins, logouts, and workflow modifications.
-- Manage Credential store.
+* **Credential Store:** Manage credential stores for securely retrieving usernames, passwords, etc., when creating connections.
-- Test LDAP.
+* **LDAP Testing:** Test LDAP configuration to ensure it's set up correctly (only when the LDAP properties file is updated).
-- Backup DB (only H2 DB)
+* **Database Backup:** Backup the database if running on H2 DB.
-- View Runtime statistics.
+* **Runtime Statistics:** View total logged-in users, active Fire Spark processes, and PySpark processes, along with running jobs.
-- View Scheduler Statistics.
+* **Scheduler Statistics:** Monitor the status of scheduled jobs.
-- View Cache Statistics.
+* **Cache Statistics:** View cache statistics for logged-in users and data sources like Snowflake and Databricks.

 Operating Fire Insights
 -----